nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/KzNbrrBCmdE/index.md

 ---
 title: Compromises you need to think about for your azuredevops migration.
 Excerpt 2
+description: 'Compromises you need to think about for your #azuredevops migration.
+Excerpt 2.
+Watch the full video at  #agile #devops #devopsmigration Visit  if you need help with your migration.'
 date: 2024-09-19T11:05:27Z
 videoId: KzNbrrBCmdE
 url: /resources/videos/:slug